JamesAndresCM/docker_lamp/README.md

 Execute : docker-compose build; docker-compose up;

-User for mysql is "root" and Password is "toor" , the remote connection is available on "debdatabase" :
+User for mysql is "root" and Password is "toor" :

 PhpMyadmin